 If you have a long list of active Minecraft mods, we recommend disabling them one by one and attempting to start the game after each one.
 This will eventually help you pinpoint the mod causing the problem so you can proceed with uninstalling or updating it and continue playing without further issues.

-Sometimes mod files can be corrupt, as most of them are usually downloaded from third-party sources, which aren’t always popular and well-rated.
+Sometimes mod files can be faulty, as most of them are usually downloaded from third-party sources, which aren’t always popular and well-rated.

 If this is the reason Minecraft is not launching on your system, applying the method above can help you fix the problem.
 If not, move on to the other solutions below.